alissapajer/alissapajer.github.io/content/2022-10-17-quotients.md

 cohomology in the same context of quotient spaces

-covariant vs contravariant functors (homology vs cohomology functors)
+covariant vs contravariant functors (homology vs cohomology functors) - see AT by Thatcher for a good introduction